dragthor/krypton/README.md

-# krypton
+# kryptonJs
-Test automation framework for web applications.
+kryptonJs is a JavaScript test automation tool for web applications.